abs-sayem/english_language_test/ielts/modal_verbs.md

 **Can**
 - `express ability` - I can swim.
 - `asking permision` - Can I use your phone?
-- `offering/suggesting` - You can try this dish.
+- `offering / suggesting` - You can try this dish.

 **Could**
 - `past ability` - I could swim when I was five years old.